 My room had a view of the beautiful old city, although it was partially obscured by other wings of the hotel.

 My room was well appointed, although the decor and furnishings seemed dated.

 Like many of my business trips, I didn’t have much free time to explore, but I did get to enjoy some excellent meals at nearby restaurants.
 I also took part in a very unique activity that was adjacent to the hotel:

 The only time I was able to go for a ride was while it was snowing, and only 2 of the tracks were open, and the ride was rather slow due to the conditions, but it was still fun.

 The stay at the Chateau was an interesting experience.
-I am spoiled by top tier status at Starwood and Hyatt which is where I focus my stays, so its not quite the same staying somewhere as a basic member.
+I am spoiled by top tier status at Starwood and Hyatt which is where I focus my stays.
+Obviously, its not quite the same staying somewhere as a basic member.
 I’m happy I stayed at this hotel, its a very beautiful property, and the location was convenient in Old Quebec.
-I’d recommend this hotel for people visiting Quebec for the first time, since its walking distance to many of tourist attractions.
+I’d certainly recommend this hotel for people visiting Quebec for the first time.
+It is easy walking distance to many of tourist attractions.